The impact of cosmic filaments on starburst galaxies across cosmic times: Interpretation and validation

 However, in the 3D case, the redshift evolution of the mean distance to filaments differs significantly from that inferred in projection.
 Quenched galaxies exhibit a qualitatively similar behaviour, with decreasing distances toward low redshift.
 In contrast, MS galaxies show an approximately flat trend over the full redshift range, rather than the decreasing trend induced by projection effects.
 Starburst galaxies display a strong increase of $\dfil$ with decreasing redshift, crossing the MS curve around $z\simeq1.2$, without the flattening observed at $z \gtrsim 1$ in the projected case.
 This leads to a more pronounced separation from the main sequence at low redshift.
 Moreover, the absolute values of $\dfil$ are systematically higher than in the projected measurement.

-When reconstructing the cosmic web from galaxy positions projected on slices of depth $80\,\rm cMpc$, comparable to the size of the \simba~box ($100\,\rm cMpc$), distances to filaments are systematically reduced, and the intrinsic redshift dependence of the trends is distorted.
+When reconstructing the cosmic web from galaxy positions projected on slices of depth $80\,\rm cMpc$, comparable to the size of the \simba~box ($100\,\rm cMpc$), distances to filaments are systematically reduced compared to the full three-dimensional case.
+This effect arises from several combined factors.
+First, the projection removes the line-of-sight component of the galaxy-filament separation, leading to a geometric contraction of distances.
+Second, the projection modifies the galaxy density field itself, as galaxies located at different radial positions are combined within the same slice which increases the density of the filamentary network and reduces the typical distance between galaxies and their nearest filament.
+Finally, the topology of the reconstructed cosmic web is altered: extended structures such as walls can be identified as filaments in projection, resulting in a denser and more space-filling filamentary network.
+We also note that the intrinsic redshift dependence of the trends is distorted.
 In particular, projection induces a spurious decrease of $\dfil$ toward low redshift for MS galaxies and artificially flattens the evolution of starburst galaxies at $z \gtrsim 1$.
 These differences demonstrate that projection effects significantly affect both the amplitude and the redshift evolution of environmental trends, and that measurements based on fully three-dimensional cosmic web reconstructions provide qualitatively new information.
 This strongly motivates future observational efforts aimed at reconstructing the cosmic web in three dimensions, as will be enabled by upcoming wide and deep surveys.